 Place the leg at an elevation above your heart to help control the swelling.
 This will assist the body to reabsorb the fluids that have leaked into the tissues around the injury, therefore, minimizing the swelling.
 Simply lie on a couch or bed and prop the leg on a pillow or chair to keep it higher than the heart for this to work.

 Severe swelling can be managed by a self-massage from the ankle towards the knee while the leg is elevated above the heart.
 This procedure will help remove the excess tissue fluids and reduce the swelling.

 Using mild pain relief medication can help reduce the discomfort and allow you to move around with as little pain as possible.
 The medication can also bring relief from the swelling to get you back on your feet sooner.

 Essential oils help reduce swelling when you get ankle sprain and injuries.
 As you rest, consider massaging with or just applying essential oils on the swollen tissue to help with faster healing.

 Sprained Ankle Conclusion

 Ankle injuries are common among those who wear the wrong shoes, walk and run on uneven surfaces and have weak ankle muscles.
-When you wear supportive shoes, exercise regularly and watch out where you run, the chances of ankle injuries are minimal.
+When you wear supportive shoes, exercise regularly, and watch out where you run, the chances of ankle injuries are minimal.

 Engaging in warm-ups and muscle strengthening helps prevent injuries.
-In case you get injured or sprain the ankle, use RICE procedure to get better faster.
+In case you get injured or sprain the ankle, use the RICE procedure to get better faster.
 This includes resting, applying ice to the injured place, compressing the injured tissue to minimize swelling, and elevating the leg about the heart.